topkecleon/otouto/README.md

 ##Setup
 You **must** have Lua (5.2+), LuaSocket, and LuaSec installed.
 For uploading photos and other files, you must have curl installed.
 The fortune.lua plugin requires that fortune is installed.

-For weather.lua, lastfm.lua, and bible.lua to work, you must have API keys for [OpenWeatherMap](http://openweathermap.org), [last.fm](http://last.fm), and [Biblia.com](http://biblia.com), respectively. cats.lua uses an API key (via [The Cat API](http://thecatapi.com)) to get more results, though it is not required.
+For weather.lua, lastfm.lua, and bible.lua to work, you must have API keys for [OpenWeatherMap](http://openweathermap.org), [last.fm](http://last.fm), and [Biblia.com](http://biblia.com), respectively. cats.lua uses an API key (via [The Cat API](http://thecatapi.com)) to get more results, though it is not required. apod.lua uses an API key (via [NASA API](https://api.nasa.gov/)) to have more queries per minute, but it can be used with a demo API key (DEMO_KEY).

 **Before you do anything, open config.lua in a text editor and make the following changes:**